-The default domain-model.xml file includes a few events to help you get started with your DSL customizations: SearchEvent, TimeoutEvent10, and TimeoutEvent30.
-The following sections show you how you can customize these events to work on your website.
+The default domain-model.xml file provides the Timeout-30 event and a template for Search events to help you get started with your customizations.
+The following sections show how you can customize these events for use on your website.